CommonGateway/CustomerNotificationsBundle/docs/classes/Service/NotificationsService.md

 Handles incoming notification api-call and is responsible for generating a response.

-Might also send an email and/or sms after, etc.
+Might also send an email and/or SMS after, etc.

 **Parameters**